 Nagahama Ramen's soup is really excellent, and it offers the perfect balance of ingredients.
 The dish itself is served simple: a shallow bowl of rich broth, a handful of firm, straight noodles, a few slices of chashu pork sliced thin, and a small pile of negi green onions.
 Perfeect balance without overload, and portions small enough that you'll be able to finish the whole bowl.
 A dash of spicy Korean kimchi on top finishes off the dish perfectly, but it's not over yet.
 A line of tins at the counter allows you to scoop out your own additional ingredients.
 Add sesame seeds, crispy rice puffs, or extra onions to your soup to create your own flavor.
 This is a nice touch that encourages experimentation - as well as repeat visits!

-I haven't always been a fan of tonkotsu ramen, but Nagahama Ramen converted me.
+I wasn't always a fan of tonkotsu ramen, but Nagahama Ramen converted me.
 This is the most unpretentious, humble ramen you'll ever eat that manages to stay ahead of all other competitors and show that it can still do things its own way.

 Dai Ichi Asahi Ramen